-A new £3.7 million Olympic-standard BMX track is being built in Glasgow ahead of the 2018 European Championships.
+A new £3.7 million Olympic-standard BMX track was built in Glasgow ahead of the 2018 European Championships.

-The new BMX Centre at Knightswood Recreation Ground is the only permanent venue being constructed for use at Glasgow 2018 and will be Scotland’s only World and Olympic standard BMX track.
-It will host a number of test events for Glasgow 2018 ahead of the main event.
+The new BMX Centre at Knightswood Recreation Ground was the only permanent venue constructed for use at Glasgow 2018 and is Scotland’s only World and Olympic standard BMX track.
+It hosted a number of test events for Glasgow 2018 ahead of the main event.

-The facility, which is being funded by Glasgow 2018, sportscotland, Glasgow City Council and HSBC/British Cycling, will be open for use by the local community and will leave a lasting legacy for future generations.
+The facility, funded by Glasgow 2018, sportscotland, Glasgow City Council and HSBC/British Cycling, is open for use by the local community and leaves a lasting legacy for future generations.

-The main track will accommodate riders of all ages and abilities, and will feature eight and five-metre start ramps for advanced riders and competition use.
-There will also be a smaller pump track suitable for learners, with both tracks being fully floodlit.
+The main track accommodates riders of all ages and abilities, and features eight and five-metre start ramps for advanced riders and competition use.
+There is also a smaller pump track suitable for learners, with both tracks being fully floodlit.